 Net positive and the Mitigation Hierarchy

-The mitigation hierarchy is a widely used tool that guides users towards limiting as far as possible the negative impacts on biodiversity from development projects.
-It emphasises best-practice of avoiding and minimising any negative impacts, and then restoring sites no longer used by a project, before finally considering offsetting residual impacts.
+The mitigation hierarchy is a widely used good practice framework that guides users towards limiting as far as possible the negative impacts on biodiversity from development projects.
+It can be applied to projects in any sector and is based on a sequence of four iterative actions: avoiding and minimising any negative impacts (prevention), before restoring and finally offsetting residual impacts (remediation).

 We wrote a cross-sector guide for implementing the Mitigation Hierarchy on behalf of CSBI, which provides practical guidance, innovative approaches and examples to support implementation.
 The publication is aimed at environmental professionals working in, or with, extractive industries and financial institutions, who are responsible for overseeing the application of the mitigation hierarchy to biodiversity conservation, while balancing conservation needs with development priorities.
 Many of the core principles included in the guide are broadly applicable across multiple other sectors.